 Rosemary T. Fazio

-Rosemary T. Fazio, Of Counsel at Ashford & Wriston, has practiced with the firm since 1978.
+Rosemary T. Fazio, Of Counsel and formerly Partner at Ashford & Wriston, has practiced with the firm since 1978.

 Ms. Fazio focuses her practice on real property and complex commercial litigation and arbitration matters.
 Her experience includes: